grantramsey/grantramsey.github.io/source/papers.html.md

 unique: papers
 ---

-[Click here for a PDF of the list of Grant Ramsey's publications](/papers/list.pdf), [here for his publications on Google Scholar.](http://scholar.google.com/citations?user=0pTpGjwAAAAJ), or on the download icons below [download-icon](#) for individual papers.
+[Click here for a PDF of the list of Grant Ramsey's publications](/papers/list.pdf), [here for his publications on Google Scholar](http://scholar.google.com/citations?user=0pTpGjwAAAAJ), or on the  [download-icon](#) below for individual papers.

 # Books (as editor)